Ubuntu-Solutions-Engineering/openstack-installer/docs/multi-installer.guide.rst

    Adding the ppa is only necessary until an official release to the archives has been announced.

-   Also note that currently we use the **experimental** ppa for MAAS and our installer.
-The installers release should coincide with the next version of MAAS.
+   Also note that currently we use the **testing** ppa for MAAS The installers release should coincide with the next version of MAAS.
 Once that occurs the ppa location will be updated to reflect the stable ppa locations.

 Installation
 ^^^^^^^^^^^^